 The holiday season is often described as “the most wonderful time of the year,” but for many, it’s also a period of heightened stress and emotional challenges.
 Between financial pressures, complicated family dynamics, and unmet expectations, the holidays can quickly become overwhelming.
 Whether you’re trying to create meaningful experiences, manage routines as a parent, or simply stay balanced, understanding common holiday triggers and equipping yourself with effective strategies can help protect your mental and emotional well-being.
 Understanding Common Holiday Triggers Navigating this festive yet complex time starts with identifying the common stressors people face.
 While everyone’s experiences differ, some......

-Feeling ambivalent, anxious, frustrated, or even scared about the election?
+Feeling ambivalent, anxious, frustrated, or even scared about the American election?
 In the current political climate, it has become increasingly easy to be overwhelmed.
 With constant news updates, debates, and social media discussions, election anxiety is a very real and valid experience.
-So what, exactly, is Election Anxiety?
+So what, exactly, is American Election Anxiety?
 Election anxiety refers to the stress and apprehension individuals may experience when thinking about political events, processes, situations, or outcomes in relation to an election of a political figure.
-It can manifest as feelings of uncertainty, fear, and even hopelessness, which can feel pervasive, take away one’s felt sense of agency, and often......
+It can manifest as feelings of uncertainty, fear, and even hopelessness, which can feel pervasive, take away one’s felt sense of agency,......

 If you are that type (Like me!)… Have you ever wondered why you’re drawn to horror movies, horror/ mystery books, or violent video games?
 Perhaps even more so during difficult times?
 You’re not alone.
 Many individuals find solace in scary content as a means of escaping real-life stressors, dysfunction, and/ or traumas.
 Horror can also offer a structured way to engage with difficult emotions.
 This phenomenon, known as “trauma response escapism,” can be a double-edged sword.
 While it may provide temporary relief through distraction and fantasy, it’s crucial to recognize when this coping mechanism becomes detrimental.
 Escapism is often a......